Last content update: 7/16/2021

-While the Health Officer’s Order is in effect, do businesses and public entities still need to comply with the requirements of the Americans with Disabilities Act (ADA)?
+With some State and County COVID-19 rules still in effect, do businesses and public entities still need to comply with the requirements of the Americans with Disabilities Act (ADA)?

 I use a wheelchair van or other adapted vehicle.
 Will I be able to use the County’s drive-up COVID-19 testing sites?

 Yes.
 Drive-up testing sites can accommodate wheelchair vans and other adapted vehicles.
 Note that drive-up testing sites will generally ask you to remain inside your vehicle while you self-administer your test.